 This inefficient and confusing patchwork led to inconsistent, unclear, or unnecessarily restrictive dissemination policies, and created impediments to authorized information sharing.
 Inefficiency in itself is a shame.
 In this case more so, since CUI is sensitive information that often impacts privacy and security concerns, contains proprietary business interests, and is critical in law enforcement investigations.

-The NIST Special Publication 800-171 requirement was developed to ensure that those working in conjunction with Department of Defense would adhere to DFARS 252.204-7012, which requires have methods in place to protect sensitive information.
+The NIST Special Publication 800-171 requirement was developed to ensure that those working in conjunction with the Department of Defense would have methods to meet the requirements in place to protect sensitive information.

 The regulatory document published by the National Institute of Standards and Technology and the Under Secretary for Defense Acquisition states that “protection of Controlled Unclassified Information (CUI) while residing in nonfederal information systems and organizations is of paramount importance to federal agencies and can directly impact the ability of the federal government to successfully carry out its designated missions and business operations.”